Home | Browse Topics | Family law | Relationships and break-ups | Exceptions to equal sharing of relationship property

 Property (Relationships) Act 1976, ss 2E, 14, 14AA

-For marriages and civil unions that last less than three years, the general principle is that equal sharing won’t apply to the family home and chattels if:
+For marriages and civil unions that last less than three years, the general principle is that equal sharing won’t apply to the family home and property (“chattels”) if:

-• they were owned wholly or substantially by one party at the date of the marriage or civil union, or
+• they were owned by only one of you at the date of the marriage or civil union, or

-• they were acquired after the date of the marriage by succession, survivorship, trust or gift by a third person, or
+• they were acquired by only one of you after the date of the marriage or civil union by succession, survivorship, trust or gift by a third person, or

-• one party’s contribution to the marriage or civil union (including non-financial contributions) was far greater than the other.
+• one of your contributions to the marriage or civil union (including non-financial contributions) was far greater than the other.

-In these cases, the family home and chattels will be divided according to each spouse or partner’s contribution to the marriage or civil union.
+In these cases, the family home and chattels will be divided according to each partner’s contribution to the marriage or civil union.

-For other relationship property, equal sharing applies unless one spouse or partner has made a clearly greater contribution to the marriage or civil union.
-In these cases, the relationship property will be divided according to each spouse or partner’s contribution to the marriage or civil union.
+For other relationship property, equal sharing applies unless one partner has made a clearly greater contribution to the marriage or civil union.
+In these cases, the relationship property will be divided according to each partner’s contribution to the marriage or civil union.

 De facto relationships of short duration